ThisSmartHouse/CoogleIOT/README.md

 `bool CoogleIOT::apStatus()`
 Returns true/false if the AP of the device is active or not.

+`CoogleIOT& CoogleIOT::registerTimer(int interval, callback)` Create a callback timer that will call `callback` (void function with no params) every `interval` milliseconds.
+You can turn off the timer by passing 0 as the interval.
+Useful for taking a sensor reading every X seconds, etc.

 `void CoogleIOT::checkForFirmwareUpdate()`
 Performs a check against the specified Firmware Server endpoint for a new version of this device's firmware.
 If a new version exists it performs the upgrade.